menu

 Rayville is a tiny town located in the state of Missouri.
 With a population of 157 people and just one neighborhood, Rayville is the second largest community in Missouri.
-Rayville has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Rayville was built prior to World War II, making it one of the older and more historic towns in the country.

 Rayville real estate is some of the most expensive in Missouri, although Rayville house values don't compare to the most expensive real estate in the U.S.